mirkin/setups/iosdev.md

 Entities are like tables attibutes like fields/columns
 You can set default values

+With **Binary Data Type** you can select 'Allows External Storage' so it will store the binary data as a file and keep a reference to it in DB.
+Becomes NSData you are responsible for turning that back to whatever it was.
+Lots of foundation types can be stored as binary data.
+Any type that conforms to **NSCoding protocol** will work.

+With **Transformable** it's like Binary Data but will do the work for you and create correctly typed property.
+Not tick for 'Allows External Storage' though.
+Just type in the class under Custom Class.

 CodeGen -> Class Definition automatically creates the code, the files are deep in derived data and you shouldn't manually edit them but you can take a peek to see how it all works.
 So what do we do if we can't mess with this file? *Extension*

 Create new file MyModel+Extra.swift